Skip to main content

 Guidance around charitable purpose can be found in our Rules.
 Proposed solutions will need to be consistent with Robin Hood’s charitable purposes and may not result in impermissible private benefit, as defined under IRC Section 501(c)(3), to other people, organizations, or entities, other than incidental private benefit that is a necessary byproduct of the accomplishment of the charitable purpose.
 For-profit applicants are encouraged to consult with qualified legal counsel as necessary.

-When describing your solution, please be sure to clearly articulate your project’s charitable purpose, including who will benefit from the project and how that benefit will be accomplished through your work.
+When describing your solution, please be sure to clearly articulate your project’s charitable purpose, including who will benefit from the project, how that benefit will be accomplished through your work, and how funds awarded by Robin Hood will be spent.

 arrow-right